bioinformaticsdotca/10_Simple_Rules/rule_4.md

 # Learning Objectives

 * Know what is FAIR
-* Use metadata to be FAIR
+* Use metadata with BioSchemas to be FAIR

 # Findable, Accessible, Interoperable, and Reusable